 Dr. and Mrs. Richardson had two children; Mabel Elvins Richardson was born in Blenheim on the 10th of September, 1875 and George Meymott Richardson was born on the 2nd of November, 1878.

-According to the 1880 Kent Directory Dr. Richardson’s practice was located at 119 Queen Street in Chatham and he resided next door.
+According to the 1880 Kent Directory Dr. Richardson’s medical practice was located at 119 Queen Street in Chatham and he resided next door.
 He had been appointed as a Coroner in Kent County.
 In the 1881 Souter Almanac for Kent County, Dr. Richardson appears on page 52 identified as the “Town Physician”.
 By 1882, Dr. Richardson had moved his medical practice and his home to Harvey Street at the corner of Centre Street.
 He had been appointed as an Examiner by the Board of the Detroit Medical College.